Skip to Navigation

 The Azores Family Holidays & Breaks

-Beautiful, lush islands with an abundance of wildlife and marine life and lots of volcanic features (sulphuric pools and grottoes) to delight the kids on family holidays, the Azores are a great spot to combine whale- and dolphin-watching with island-hopping and exploring.
+Beautiful, lush islands with an abundance of wildlife and marine life and lots of volcanic features (sulphuric pools and grottoes) to delight the kids, the Azores are a great spot to combine whale- and dolphin-watching with island-hopping and exploring.
 Not quite as much a beach destination as you might expect, this small string of volcanic islands in the Atlantic between Portugal and the east coast of the USA was discovered, uninhabited, in the 15th century, and has been variously occupied and colonised by Spain, Portugal, Flanders and several north African nations, all of whom have left traces in the food, culture and language.
 Since the 19th century they have been a protectorate of Portugal, and the official language is Portuguese.

 Things to do with kids in The Azores

 Go whale-watching.
-Tours from Pico or Faial last about 3–4hrs and are great value.
+Tours from Pico or Faial last about 3–4 hours and are great value.
 You can even help the local oceanography department by photographing each whale you see for identification.
 The islands, once dependent on whale-hunting, are converting old whaling stations into museums and old whalers into tour guides.

 Hire a car and explore São Miguel, the largest and greenest of the islands, with a lovely mix of volcanic peaks, tiny villages and flower-strewn meadows, making it a great place for family walks or picnics.